What we know about the story of Shayla the puppy

 Anson County officials recently received a call from a neighbor to the dog's residence claiming that a canine mother and four puppies were, "A nuisance to their property."
 The county officials asked the owner of the animals to surrender the dogs.

 The owner then signed a release form to give them the dogs.
-Below is video from YouTube of the owner surrendering the puppies.
+Below is video from YouTube of the owner surrendering the puppies to Anson County Animal Control.

+With Shayla, a four month old puppy, in her arms, it was a long walk down Gretchen McCollum's gravel driveway.
+That's the last time she saw her.

+After collecting all of the dogs, Sheriff's deputies, along with Anson County Animal Control workers, went out to get the last dog, Shayla.
+Once back at the Anson County Animal Shelter, Shayla reportedly bit a shelter employee who was trying to get the dog into the shelter.

+Gretchen says the attack was provoked.
+"I saw how all of these puppies were handled," said McCollum.

 It was discovered at some point that the mother dog was positive for Heartworms, and that all of the puppies had not been properly vaccinated.

-After collecting all of the dogs, Sheriff's deputies went out to get the last dog, Shayla.
-Once back at the Anson County Animal Shelter, Shayla reportedly bit a shelter employee who was trying to get the dog into the shelter.
+Gretchen says that Shayla had only been vaccinated for the first time the morning they took her away.

 Many social media posts have purported that mishandling of the dog was the reason for the bite.
 However, no evidence at this time has been presented showing mistreatment or unreasonable handling of the puppies.